-Emily advises her clients as they navigate the complexities inherent in the securities regulatory environment.
+Emily advises her clients as they navigate complexities inherent in the securities-regulatory environment.
 Drawing on her wealth of experience as a regulator, she handles a wide range of compliance and enforcement issues affecting broker-dealers, fintech companies, investment advisers, investment companies, and municipal securities dealers.

 Emily also has extensive experience in a variety of other SEC/FINRA regulatory areas, including, among others, Regulation Best Interest, supervision, conflicts of interest, suitability, disclosure, books and records, and registration and licensing issues, including statutory disqualifications.
-While at FINRA Emily provided guidance on privacy regulatory obligations and enforcement cases involving data breaches.
+While at FINRA, Emily also provided guidance on privacy regulatory obligations and enforcement cases involving data breaches.
 As in-house counsel, she provided counsel on the firm’s data privacy and security efforts, advising on compliance measures, incident response, and regulatory examinations.